cleveranomaly/cleveranomaly/README.md

 # 👋🌏 hello, world.
-> shall the artificial overwhelm the humans
+> shall the artificials overwhelm the humans

 an anomalous, peculiar and quirky human. a realist and skepticist as well.
 + ⭐ **pronoun**: ❔ __they__ / 🎯 __anomaly__